acbsp/bonafide.guru/en/contents.rst

 MAYA!
 And those, preaching such a "*system of multiple acharyas*" and encourage unsophisticated people to "seek out" a "*LIVING*" guru are in *deep* ILLUSION themselves.
-They have not taken into account the fact that thereinafter in this verse Srila Prabhupada says:
+They have not taken into account the fact that thereinafter in this verse |SP| says:

 "**Guru is**\ **one**\ **since he comes in the chain of disciplic succession".**